Bluzzi/Bluzzi/README.md

 # 🤔 About me
 Hello!
-I'm Camille Dugas, a passionate full-stack web developer since 2016.
-I mainly work with the technologies proposed by the NodeJS universe.

-The best way to discover me is to go on my [portfolio](https://camilledugas.me), you will find a description of me, the list of my skills, my main projects and various ways to contact me.
+I'm Camille Dugas, a passionate back-end web developer since 2016.
+The best way to discover me is to go on my [portfolio](https://camilledugas.me).

-Currently, I am strongly interested in the GraphQL ecosystem and code generation.

 # 📚 Technologies used
 Here is the list of technologies I like to work with on a daily basis.
 The universe of NodeJS is great, it offers modern solutions for web application development and that's why I chose it.